 One new piece of legislation that came into force on the day was the Road Traffic Act.
-In 1926 there had been 4,886 fatalities in some 124,000 crashes on Britain’s roads, and in response the new Act amazingly removed all speed limits from the roads on the grounds that the previous speed limit “was so universally disobeyed that its maintenance brought the law into contempt.”
+In 1926 there had been 4,886 fatalities in some 124,000 crashes on Britain’s roads, and in response the new Act amazingly and incredibly removed all speed limits from the roads on the grounds that the previous speed limit “was so universally disobeyed that its maintenance brought the law into contempt.”
 The roads now became a free for all.

-However the act did introduce driving offences f0r dangerous, reckless and careless driving and driving whilst being unfit and under the influence of drink or drugs, as well as requiring drivers to have third party insurance.
+However the Act did introduce driving offences f0r dangerous, reckless and careless driving and driving whilst being unfit and under the influence of drink or drugs, as well as requiring drivers to have third party insurance.